griffithlab/rnaseq_tutorial_wiki/Environment.md

 Before proceeding you must define a global working directory by setting the environment variable: 'RNA_HOME'
 Log into a server and SET THIS BEFORE RUNNING EVERYTHING.
-You can then PLACE IT IN YOUR .bashrc and then logout and login again to avoid having to worry about it

 Create a working directory and set the 'RNA_HOME' environment variable